rloufoster/Pewlett_Hackard_Analysis/README.md

 ### Determine the employees eligible for the Mentorship Program

-* The mentorship_eligibility data was captured by joining the employees.csv, department.csv, employees.csv, and titles.csv tables.
+* The mentorship_eligibility data was captured by joining the employees.csv, department.csv, and titles.csv tables.
+This query
-  This query filtered on employees who were born in 1965 and that are currently working at Pewlett Hackard.
+  filtered on employees who were born in 1965 and that are currently working at Pewlett Hackard.
 There are **1,549** employees eligible     for the mentorship/semi-retirement package using these criteria.
 See [mentorship_eligibilty.csv](https://github.com/rloufoster/Pewlett_Hackard_Analysis/blob/main/Pewlett_Hackard_Analysis_Folder/Data_Challenge/mentorship_eligibilty.csv)

   ![mentorship_eligibility_code](https://github.com/rloufoster/Pewlett_Hackard_Analysis/blob/main/Pewlett_Hackard_Analysis_Folder/challenge_resources/mentorship_eligibility_code.png)